 2. After the discovery of the 5G ProSe UE-to-Network Relay, the 5G ProSe Remote UE shall send a Direct Communication Request to the 5G ProSe UE-to-Network Relay for establishing secure PC5 unicast link.
 The 5G ProSe Remote UE shall include its security capabilities and PC5 signalling security policy in the DCR message as specified in TS 33.536 [6].
 The message shall also include Relay Service Code, Nonce_1.

-If the 5G ProSe Remote UE does not have a valid 5G Prose Remote User Key (5GPRUK), the 5G ProSe Remote UE shall include SUCI in the DCR to trigger 5G ProSe Remote UE specific authentication and establish a 5GPRUK.
+If the 5G ProSe Remote UE does not have a valid 5G Prose Remote User Key (CP-PRUK), the 5G ProSe Remote UE shall include SUCI in the DCR to trigger 5G ProSe Remote UE specific authentication and establish a CP-PRUK.

-If the 5G ProSe Remote UE already has a valid 5GPRUK, the 5G ProSe Remote UE shall include the 5GPRUK ID in the DCR to indicate that the 5G ProSe Remote UE wants to get relay connectivity using the 5GPRUK.
+If the 5G ProSe Remote UE already has a valid CP-PRUK, the 5G ProSe Remote UE shall include the CP-PRUK ID in the DCR to indicate that the 5G ProSe Remote UE wants to get relay connectivity using the CP-PRUK.